vrick6749/RederyckVazquez_T2A2/README.md

 The applications main aim is to create a listing of books available to be sold by the user.
 Under the Book model it can be seen that it contains multiple elements.
 As both the publisher and the author will contain information that overscopes the book model, they are given their own database models.
 In order to keep these entities intertwined the book was created to take in foreign keys for both the Author and Publishers.
 This will give users full access to the author and publisher details associated with the particular book.

 A problem to consider was the fact that some books may have multiple genres.
 Although we can place in multiple columns for genre, it will not follow the dry principle as some books will not occupy all the columns.
 In order to overcome this a join table was created.
 Genres, just like author and publisher was separated from book into its own model, giving it an independent ID.
 The genre and the book are then joined by the BookGenre table, which will accept 2 foreign keys which belongs to the book ID and the genre ID.
 This again creates a relationship between the genre model and the book model.
 The join table follows dry as it will only record data when both instances are present, eliminating the previous idea of unecessary columns for other books that may be created not having a lot of genres.
 It is also worth pointing that the relationship in the diagram a book can only have one particular author and publisher, and can have many genres through the BookGenre table.
-While on the flip side an author, genre and publisher can have many zero to many books.
+On the flip side an author, genre and publisher can have many zero to many books.

+Following the creation of the books model a gem devise was installed.
+This automatically created the database model for users.
+The user model contains the email and an encrypted password, which once accessed grant the person a unique ID which identifies them as a specific user.
+The ID of the user is then what is utilized by the application to determine things such as whom purchased a book, or whom a particular book belongs to.
+When refering to the diagram it can be seen that the user is able to have multiple books, although a book only belongs to a particular user.

+A few features that are yet to be implemented are the favorites and the basket.
+Which would have a close resemblance to the join table, although favorites it to mark certain books as a favorite and a basket would be tallied at the end when a user makes a purchase linking them to stripe.

 ##### 6. Provide your database schema design.
-* Flawless, complex, complete, and well thought through ERDs provided

 * R14
 ![This is an image of your ERD](app/assets/images/NewERDBookstore.jpeg)